denis-berthier/CSP-Rules-V2.1/Examples/Sudoku/README.txt

+<> The Urhegyi-8.5 puzzle is the example of 2-step solutions discussed in sections 6.13 to 6.16 of the Basic User Manual, with all the details.

+<> The pisces2#523-9.0-W7.clp puzzle is an example of trying to reduce the number of steps in a resolution path (as described in section 6.17 of the Basic User Manual).

 <> Metcalf-B7B is an example where T&E is used in oder to determine the B?B classification.
 It's one of the 3 hardest known puzzles; it is in B7B.
 You can see that 89 hypotheses are tried (which is a relatively small number for T&E) and that only one phase is necessary (also rare for T&E: in general some candidates must be tried several times).